Terminal-2 icon

 • Synchronous authorization adjustment: if you want to use synchronous authorization adjustment, ask our Support Team to enable this.
 You will then receive the initial adjustAuthorisationData blob with your pre-authorization request and subsequently receive the authorization adjustment results synchronously.

-• Default authorization type: if you only do pre-authorization payment requests, you can ask our Support Team to set your default authorization type to PreAuth so that you don't have to specify it in your payment requests.
+• Default authorization type: if you only do pre-authorization payment requests, you can ask our Support Team to set your default authorization type to PreAuth so that you do not have to specify it in your payment requests.

 If you want to do both pre-authorization payment requests and regular payment requests, we recommend you specify the authorization type in all payment requests.